April 1, read the Bible in a year in PowerPoint; commented

 Psalm 27 of David.
 “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid?”

 Mark 2:13-28.
 Jesus called Levi, the tax collector, also called Matthew.
-To associate with a tax collector was controversial and the Pharisees objected, since tax collectors were held in disregard, but Jesus assured them he came to save sinners.
+To associate with a tax collector was controversial and the Pharisees objected, since tax collectors were held in deep disregard, but Jesus assured them he came to save sinners.
 Then Jesus was questioned about why he and the disciples did not fast as they should, and worse yet, they picked food from the head of the grain on a Sabbath!
 To this Jesus claimed that he is also Lord of the Sabbath!

 In Joshua 3 the Israelites were finally crossing the Jordan.